The Warframes the Tenno use, from Nekros to Zephyr.

-- Light 'em Up: His abilities focus on using light, which is interpreted as radiation damage, as light is a form of radiation.
+- Light 'em Up: His abilities focus on using light, which is interpreted as Radiation damage, as light is a form of radiation.

 - Meaningful Name: After the king of fairies in A Midsummer Night's Dream.
-It's fitting if you consider his semi-druidic design and his title as "the mystic", but non-indicative of his role as a healer and judgement-bringer.
+It's fitting if you consider his semi-druidic design and his title as "the mystic", but non-indicative of his role as a healer and judgment-bringer.

 - The Paladin: His primary theme, with radiation/light as his main element and a kit focused on directly damaging enemies and protecting and healing allies.